-WESTERN ASSOCIATION OF FISH AND WILDLIFE AGENCIES AND AFFILIATES CORRECTIVE ACTION PLAN For the Year Ended June 30, 2021
+WESTERN ASSOCIATION OF FISH AND WILDLIFE AGENCIES AND AFFILIATES CORRECTIVE ACTION PLAN

-Finding: 2021-1 Accounting Procedures and Financial Statement Close Procedures
+Finding: 2021-1 Accounting Procedures and Financial Statement Close Procedures asset restrictions and expenditures on a regular basis.
+These records will be reconciled with the accounting records on a timely basis.